What is the Pink Line Metro Status in 2026?

 • Easy Connections: The Pink Line Metro is made for easy travel between different metro lines.
 At Jayadeva Hospital, people can change to the Yellow Line to go to Electronic City.
 At MG Road, they can switch to the Purple Line to reach Whitefield.

-• By the end of 2026, it will also connect to the Blue Line at Nagawara, which will give direct metro access to the airport.to the Blue Line at Nagawara, giving access towards the airport.
+• By the end of 2026, it will also connect to the Blue Line at Nagawara, which will give direct metro access to the airport.

 • Rise in Property Value: Areas along Bannerghatta Road are already seeing a 20–40% increase in property prices.
 With the metro opening, places like Hulimavu and Gottigere are expected to get more buyers and higher rent income, making it good for investment.